-Before cooking the lentil, you make a tadka.
+Before cooking the lentil, we make a tadka.
 It’s an Indian technique where garlic, ginger, and spices are fried in some oil to release their flavors.
-Then add the lentils, eggplant purée, and water and cook 20-25 minutes uncovered.
+Then add the lentils, eggplant purée, and water and cook for 20-25 minutes uncovered.
 The eggplant purée will infuse the red lentils with a nice smoky flavor.

 - 2 large eggplants

 - 1 tsp salt